-Working from home can have a few drawbacks, and one of them is to be less productive.
+Working from home can have a few drawbacks, and one of them is being less productive.
 With all the distractions and the differences in working from an office, it isn’t always simple to be effective.

 A report by Gallup revealed that a third of employees would change jobs if that meant being able to work remotely and being more flexible.
 In addition, a study from Gartner found that organizations that gave the option to work remotely saw a 10% increase in employee retention rates.